As the COVID-19 pandemic continues to limit face-to-face association, Video Conferencing is a Craze now.

 Most of us rely on video calls to keep in touch with coworkers, family, and friends, and if you’re also facing financial difficulties, it’s best for free… Zoom continues to top the list of video conferencing apps, but there are plenty of apps that will allow you to meet other people online for free.

 We’ve listed some of the better-known video conferencing apps, along with a couple of popular text chat apps that include video calling features.
-While most of these already have free versions, some offer access to additional features for those who are currently working from home or who want to control their friends and family online.
+While most of these already have free versions, some offer access to additional features for those currently working from home or who want to control their friends and family online.

-The good idea is to try one or two for yourself to see how well they fit with your style and that of your friends.
+A good idea is to try one or two for yourself to see how well they fit with your style and that of your friends.
 This list, however, is an excellent place to start.

 THE MOST POPULAR VIDEO CONFERENCING SOFTWARE